The mental benefits of sleep – what you will learn in this article

 Sleep improves productivity, performance and attention

-We can investigate the science of how sleep impacts upon productivity and performance, but why bother?
+We can explore the science of sleep’s impact on productivity and performance, but why bother?

-You only need to think back to a time where you had to complete a task after a poor night’s sleep.
+You only need to think back to when you had to complete a task after a poor night’s sleep.